Wagz28/LyricalLearning/.kanbn/tasks/investigate-pipelining-process-possibilities.md

 - [ ] Investigate Azure for Cloud Server
 - [ ] Investigate MicroServices Architecture
 - [ ] Investigate using flat file rest API for the songs
-- [ ] Investigate agile methodology for Continous Improvement
+- [ ] Investigate Agile Methodology for Continous Improvement